 The table below reflects the potential payments and benefits to which our named executive officers would be entitled under the arrangements described above.
-The amounts shown in the table below assume that both the change in control (if applicable) and termination of employment occurred on December 31, 2018 (the last business day of the 2018 fiscal year) and that all eligibility requirements under the change in control severance plan (or in the case of Mr. Winningham, pursuant to his offer letter) were met.
+The amounts shown in the table below assume that both the change in control (if applicable) and termination of employment occurred on December 31, 2019 (the last business day of the 2019 fiscal year) and that all eligibility requirements under the change in control severance plan (or in the case of Mr. Winningham, pursuant to his offer letter) were met.
 Although Messrs.
-Winningham and Shafer would be eligible for a tax gross-up payment pursuant to the change in control as of December 31, 2018 would not have resulted in potential payments or benefits to either that would have triggered excise taxes under IRC Section 4999 and a gross-up amount is therefore not included in the table below.
+Winningham and Shafer would be eligible for a tax gross-up payment pursuant to the change in control severance plan as described above, a change in control as of December 31, 2019 would not have resulted in potential payments or benefits to either that would have triggered excise taxes under IRC Section 4999 and a gross-up amount is therefore not included in the table below.